daydreamjesse/ReminDis/README.md

 # ReminDis
-A reminder bot for Discord
+A reminder bot for Discord <br />
-\nCurrently all code is in Alpha branch
+Currently all code is in Alpha branch